DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 ## Intersection shader

-Intersection shader can be used only with procedural geometry, for triangle geometry used built-in hardware accelerated intersection test.
+Intersection shader can be used with procedural geometry only, for a triangle geometry built-in hardware accelerated intersection test is used.
-Intersection shader executed for each ray that intersects with AABB, depends on implementation intersection shader may be executed even if AABB occluded by another geometry, so the intersection test should be as fast as possible.
+Intersection shader is executed for each ray that intersects with AABB, depends on implementation intersection shader may be executed even if AABB is occluded by another geometry, so the intersection test should be as fast as possible.

 ![image](rt_callstack_4.png)